stackitcloud/gardener-extension-shoot-flux/hack/api-reference/api.md

 Required fields: spec.path.
 The following defaults are applied to omitted field:
 - metadata.name is defaulted to &ldquo;flux-system&rdquo;
-- metadata.namespace is defaulted to &ldquo;flux-system&rdquo;
+- spec.interval is defaulted to &ldquo;1m&rdquo;
-- spec.interval is defaulted to &ldquo;1m&rdquo;</p>
+metadata.namespace is always set to the fluxInstallation namespace</p>
 </td>
 </tr>
 </tbody>